40fingers/OpenContent-Demo-Templates/README.md

-# Open Content Demo Templates for DNN
+# Open Content Example / Demo Templates for DNN
 A set of DNNCMS Open Content Example Templates to demonstrate available options

 Please note that these templates are only focussed at demonstrating options in [Open Content](https://opencontent.readme.io/).